 Brethren, I do not regard myself as having laid hold of it yet; but one thing I do: forgetting what lies behind and reaching forward to what lies ahead,Philippians 3:13(NASB)

-As Christians, it should be our desire and single intent to love the Lord with all our being and seek with all our heart to be in His perfect will.
-Sometimes the urgent things of life have to give way for the thing that is really important, and sometimes the good has to be set aside or renounced for the best.
+As Christians, it should be our desire and single intent to love the Lord with all our being and seek, with our whole heart, to be in His perfect will.
+Sometimes the urgent things of life have to give way to the thing that is really important, and sometimes the good has to be set aside or renounced for the best.

-The complacent Christian does not have an urgency to be about his Father’s business, and the proud believer has an alternative agenda, while those that are lukewarm seem indifferent to their spiritual growth.
-But the child of God who seeks to lift up the Lord Jesus and to glorify His name, is jealous of the task ahead, and resolutely sets his eye on the final goal.
+The complacent Christian does not have an urgency to be about his Father’s business and the proud believer has an alternative agenda, while those that are lukewarm in their faith seem indifferent to their spiritual growth.
+But the child of God who seeks to lift up the Lord Jesus and to glorify His name, is jealous of the task ahead and resolutely sets his eye on the finishing line of this earthly race.

 If you have met the Lord on your Damascus Road, why not resolutely set your eyes on the final goal and make it your single intent to love the Lord with all your being and seek with all your heart to be in His perfect will – in Christ.

-Loving Father I confess that sometimes I look backwards, rather than single-mindedly looking forward to the goal of my calling.
-May I set my heart as a flint to do Your will, in the power of the Spirit, to Your praise and glory, in Jesus name I pray, AMEN.
+Loving Father, I confess that sometimes I look backwards, rather than single-mindedly looking forward to the goal of my calling.
+May I set my heart as a flint to do Your will, in the power of the Spirit, to Your praise and glory.
+In Jesus' name, AMEN.